 Fertile soil is one of the most important aspects for a successful breeding.
 Whether you grow indoors or outdoors, autoflowers or photoperiod strains, a home grown weed plant needs nutrients from the soil for its growth and flowering.
 However, many growers often wonder which soil is cannabis friendly and which soil should be avoided.
 Here the starting point is clear and simple; cannabis friendly soil has a loose structure, sufficient drainage and is able to retain sufficient water at the same time.
 So what is the best soil for growing weed?
 You read it in this blog.

-Of course you can already think about adding nutrients to your soil, but let’s start of with the basics.
+Of course you can already think about adding nutrients to your soil, but let’s start off with the basics.

-Cannabis plants grow and flower best when the soil provides a good balance between oxygen and water at the roots.
+The best soil for weed is a soil that provides a good balance between oxygen and water at the roots.
 Too much water causes stifling roots (the plant gets too little oxygen), but if it drains the water too quickly, the roots can dry out.
 So you need soil with a loose texture that is capable of retaining water and draining the excess water at the same time.

 How to recognize the best soil for growing weed?

 - The soil has a fairly dark color.
 Light-colored, sandy soil usually does not have (sufficient) nutrients that can reach the roots of the plant.

 - Look at it and feel it.
 Cannabis grows best in the soil with a light, airy texture and good drainage, which appears almost fluffy when dry.
 As a test you can apply the following: turn the soil into a ball.
 The soil of which the ball is made must stick loosely together, but also fall apart easily if you squeeze it.